-a) Credit risk
+Credit risk

-The Company's cash is held with large financial institutions.
+The Company's cash is held with financial institutions deemed to be credit worthy.
 The Company's receivables consist of goods and services tax receivable from the Government of Canada and exploration expenses incurred on behalf of third parties.